MrZloHex/Decoder/content/post.md

 First, let's have a look at the truth table.
 It can be seen that for segment e there are more logical _0_, so for it, it is possible not to invert the output (!! - double negation, i.e. we do not change anything).
 Also using the same module for digit _1_ happens 4 times!
 And for digit 9 you can do no module at all (the number of repetitions of the same module for the digit is put in the last column).
 This is a significant waste of space and logic gates.
 After re-engineering, the output will be about this scheme:

 ![Improved-scheme](https://github.com/MrZloHex/Decoder/blob/master/images/improved-circuit.jpg)

+## Implementing

+There are three ways to implement this decoder.

+ * From off-the-shelf logic gate chips, e.g. the 74HCxx series of chips.
+This method is the simplest, not the most practical, but quite acceptable.
+It will also be easy to retrofit for n-rate indicators.
+And great for tests.

+ *  A more complicated but more "cool" way, building all the logic gates on TTL, BC546 transistors and its complementary pair BC556 are excellent.
+This way will require additional circuit building on the transistors, for them to work correctly.
+It will take more space, but you can make a transparent case and put it on a shelf.
+After all, the use of TTLs these days, is not at all uncommon.

+ * The industrial way is to make complete silicon integrated circuits.
+It is not the fastest way, but it allows for mass production.
+But it is worth to note, that such microcircuits have been produced for a long time and it will not be too expedient.

+## Epilogue

+In conclusion, I should note that this decoder is a good practical work for practicing logic circuit construction and for understanding the construction of simple electronic devices.
+The inspiration for the creation of this study was provided by Ben Eater.